Arizona

 State Preemption

 Arizona's breach notification statute explicitly preempts all municipal and county laws, charters, ordinances, and rules relating to security system breach notification.
-This means cities like Phoenix, Tucson, and Mesa cannot impose additional local breach notification requirements beyond what the state law mandates.
+Cities like Phoenix, Tucson, and Mesa cannot impose additional local breach notification requirements.

 Reasonable Security Requirements